SARATH THARAYILST

 The MIT Sloan Four-Step Listening Challenge

-For those who want to actively reduce polarization rather than simply defend against capture, researchers at MIT Sloan have developed a structured methodology for depolarizing conversations without requiring agreement.
+For those who want to actively reduce polarization rather than simply defend against recapture, researchers at MIT Sloan have developed a structured methodology for depolarizing conversations without requiring agreement.

 Initiate with genuine curiosity, not persuasion intent